-Anxiety disorders are the most common mental illness here in the U.S. Globally; specifically, anxiety and depression account for an estimated $1 trillion in lost economic activity.
-But several obstacles prevent these individuals from seeking or obtaining treatment, including stigma, lack of access to mental health services, and limited public knowledge of mental health.
+Anxiety disorders are the most common mental illness in the U.S. and globally, anxiety and depression account for an estimated $1 trillion in lost economic activity.
+Many obstacles prevent affected individuals from receiving treatment.
+These include stigma, lack of access to mental health services, and limited public knowledge of mental health.

 The Global Mental Health Crisis

-Nearly one in five U.S. adults live with a mental illness, but only half of these patients receive treatment.
+Nearly one in five U.S. adults lives with a mental illness, but only half of these patients receive treatment.
 One in four people in the world will be affected by mental or neurological disorders at some point in their lives.
 While treatment is available, around two-thirds of people with a known mental disorder never seek help from a health professional.

 The Obstacles to Receiving Care

-A recent study shows around 80% of adults believe mental illness treatment is effective, but just 35% – 67% believe people are caring and sympathetic to people with mental illness.
-Some population subgroups, including black, non-Hispanic adults, Hispanic adults, and those with less than a highschool education, were more likely to strongly disagree that treatment is effective.
+A recent study shows around 80% of adults believe mental illness treatment is effective, but just 35-67% believe people are caring and sympathetic to people with mental illness.
+Some population subgroups, including black, non-Hispanic adults, Hispanic adults, and those with less than a high school education were more likely to strongly disagree that treatment is effective.
 Women, adults with chronic disease, and adults who were unemployed or unable to work were more likely to strongly disagree that people are caring and sympathetic to people with mental illness.

 Lack of access to mental health services continues to be a concern as well.
 With so many countries lacking a mental health infrastructure, individuals all over the world lack access to these vital services.
-Here in the U.S., more people have health insurance than in years past, but 1 in 5, or around 9 million adults still report having an unmet need when it comes to mental health care.
+In the U.S., one in five, or around nine million adults, still reports having an unmet need when it comes to mental health care.

 How Telehealth Can Address and Remove These Obstacles

 Mental health professionals can also send their patients appointment reminders, information about mental illness, and coping techniques like destress methods using low-bandwidth text messages, helping patients learn about mental illness and find care providers.
-Remote patient sensors can also be used to monitor a patient’s symptoms in real-time by using toolssomething such as a telemedicine app.
+Remote patient sensors can also be used to monitor a patient’s symptoms in real-time by using a telemedicine app.

 Everyone should have access to the care they need without being stigmatized in their local community.
-More mental health care providers should consider adopting telehealththese tools, so they can better meet the needs of their patients.
-Learn more about the benefits of tele-mental health at InTouch Health.
+More mental health care providers should consider adopting telehealth technology, so they can better meet the needs of their patients.
+Learn more about the benefits of telemental health at InTouch Health.